developlocalorg/ml-toolkit/docs/hosting.md

 ## 2. License the data with appropriate open-source licenses
 Licensing AI training datasets with appropriate open-source licenses is critical for promoting the accessibility and reuse of the data.
-While accessibility in the context of FAIR does not necessarily mean free access for all, the Lacuna Fund grant agreement provides additional guidelines on which appropriate open-source licensing to use (CC-by 4.0).
+While accessibility in the context of FAIR does not necessarily mean free access for all, the Lacuna Fund grant agreement provides additional guidelines on which appropriate open-source licensing to use including [Apache 2.0](https://opensource.org/licenses/Apache-2.0) for any code or other inventions, [CC-BY 4.0 International](https://creativecommons.org/licenses/by/4.0/), or [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) for any other intellectual property (e.g., creative works that are not code or patentable).
 Open-source licenses provide a legal framework for sharing and using data, enabling others to access and build on your training datasets in accordance with the prescribed requirements attached to the license.